-Go to this website if you want to register to vote anonymously www.electoralcommission.org.uk/ i-am-a/voter/register-vote/registervote-anonymously
+Go to this website to find out more about how you can register to vote anonymously www.electoralcommission.org. uk/voting-and-elections/whocan-vote/register-vote/registervote-anonymously

 How do I apply for an Anonymous Elector's Document?

 You need your name, address, date of birth and National Insurance number to apply.